 ASFD 1120: Nuclear Materials Process Techniques.
-(5)

-Introduction to the basic techniques used for the manipulation and manufacturing of nuclear materials, with a special emphasis on isotopes of the light actinide elements uranium, neptunium, plutonium and americium.
-The course covers the processes and equipment used in nuclear facilities for purification. conversion. metallurgical separations, processing, and nuclear waste isolation and storage.
-Additional topics include Department Of Energy requirements for criticality safety.
+(5) Introduction to the basic techniques used for the manipulation and manufacturing of nuclear materials, with a special emphasis on isotopes of the light actinide elements uranium, neptunium, plutonium and americium.
+The course covers the processes and equipment used in nuclear facilities for separations, purification, conversion, metallurgical processing, and nuclear waste isolation and storage.
+Additional topics include Department of Energy requirements for criticality safety.
 Instructor permission.

-Prerequisite: Employment a Laboratory as Technician/Technologist at Los Alamos National Laboratory (LANL), N3B, other National Laboratories, or Department of Energy facilities.
+Prerequisite: Employment as a Laboratory Technician/Technologist at Los Alamos National Laboratory (LANL), N3B, other National Laboratories, or Department of Energy facilities.

 Prerequisite: NFFW 1110, 1120, and 1120L.

 Corequisite: ASFD 1120L and ASFD 1110.